 When recruiting governors for schools, its important to understand as much as possible about the applicant’s motivations, experience, and understanding of the role.
 Effective governance can support your senior leadership team to raise standards of education and ensure clear direction in all aspects of school life, to ultimately improve outcomes for pupils.

-To help you get the most out of an interview with a potential school governor, here are a list of 16 questions to consider asking interviewees, to ensure you choose the right candidate for your school, to join the governing board.
+As organisers of the Annual Academies Governance and Leadership Conference we wanted to help you get the most out of an interview with a potential school governor, here are a list of 16 questions to consider asking interviewees, to ensure you choose the right candidate for your school, to join the governing board.

 Find out what potential governors can bring to your school by asking questions such as: